CrocSwap/CrocSwap-protocol/docs/Encoding.md

 based on specification described here.
 CrocSwap will also make available a TypeScript based SDK to support client-side encoding.

 The input argument for long-form orders is a binary encoding, with several nested variable length array fields.
-Each array field is preceded by a count field that must allign with the number of elements in the array.
+Each array field is preceded by a count field that must align with the number of elements in the array.
 The nested structure is visualized below.

 (*In the below and following diagrams all primitive type fields are marked with their Solidity type and byte size.*)